Jaan Toomik: Status

 In the Estonian art world Toomik received recognition as a painter from the late 1980s and from the early 1990s as an installation and video artist.
 The critics often refer to him internationally as the most well-known contemporary artist from Estonia mainly due to his short video works that have received wide international acclaim (e.g. Father and Son, 1998).
 He has participated at the São Paulo Biennale (1994), ARS ‘95 (1995), Manifesta 1 (1996), Venice Biennale (1997; 2003), 4th berlin biennial of contemporary art (2006), etc. Currently he is represented by Temnikova & Kasela Gallery.

 Biography and art

-Jaan Toomik was born on October 2, 1961 in Tartu, Estonia (then: Estonian Soviet Socialist Republic).
+Toomik was born on October 2, 1961 in Tartu, Estonia (then: Estonian Soviet Socialist Republic).
 His father died in 1971, when he was 9 years old, leaving him and his older brother to the care of their mother who was a doctor.
 Toomik remembers that some time in his late puberty, he became a highly sensitive young man, only taking an interest in philosophy and the beautiful arts.
 After graduating from secondary school in Haapsalu town in 1980, he joined the Soviet army for two years, as every male citizen of the Estonian SSR back then had to.
 From 1981 to 1983 he served his military service near Volgograd in Russia, guarding a huge bomb warehouse and loading ammunition onto the trains bound for Afghanistan, but also drawing dozens and dozens of portraits of his fellow soldiers.